yifanwang1017/yifanwang1017.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm now a master candidate in Transportation Engineering at Tongji University.
+I'm now a master candidate in Transportation Engineering at Tongji University, supervised by [Prof. Xuesong Wang](https://scholar.google.com/citations?user=qPNyQCsAAAAJ&hl=zh-CN&oi=ao).
 I earned my B.Sc (2022) in Mathematics and Applied Mathematics from Tongji University.
-I'm also a Research Assistant in Department of Computer Science at New York University Shanghai.
+I'm also a Research Assistant in Department of Computer Science at New York University Shanghai, supervised by [Prof. Zhaonan Wang](https://scholar.google.com/citations?user=fNdU6I0AAAAJ&hl=zh-CN&oi=ao).

 <p style="color: red"> I am currently seeking a suitable PhD position for 2026.
 If you're interested, please feel free to contact me! </p>